sweharris/split_md_dsd/README.md

 On each disk image he has a !BOOT menu (a BASIC program with a *RUN wrapper) that lists each game and the program that needs to be CHAINed to start it.
 He puts files on the image in a specific order.
 So this program will take such an image, parse and split the DSD up into separate SSDs, one per game.

+# build_mb_mmb.pl
+Convert Michael Brown's disks and create an MMB image of it.
+Each DSD will be split into SSDs and inserted starting at slot 10 (so disk1 side 1 would be at 10, side 2 at 11).

+A simple menu disk is created, with the `Menu` program added and data files appended.

-It's pretty limited use case, that's for sure!
+These are pretty limited use case, that's for sure!

+# Menu
+The menu program added to disk 0 from `build_mb_mmb.pl`

+# Menu.src
+ASCII source code to generate `Menu`